 Either way, changing the temperature can help bring a photo more in line with the vision you have for that photo.
 (In the example below, I’ve gone for a colder temperature edit to make the water and swimsuit bluer).

 5.)
 Reduce Saturation But Increase Vibrance

-Sounds counter intuitive but works a treat.
-Over-saturated photos almost without except look terrible and using vibrance instead of saturation is a great way to make your photos more colourful without having it look like a 2 year old went crazy with their crayons on your photos.
+Sounds counter-intuitive but works a treat.
+Over-saturated photos almost without except look terrible and using vibrancy instead of saturation is a great way to make your photos more colourful without having it look like a 2-year-old went crazy with their crayons on your photos.